 After taking the SPOC, students should be able:

-* To describe the meaning of the ethical concepts and approaches discussed in this course.
+- To describe the meaning of the concepts and approaches discussed this course.

 Mode of instruction

 Students are expected to spend the regular amount of time on this course for 5 ECTS, i.e. 140 hours.
 Most of this is spent as self-study hours and participation in online discussions, peer assignments and quizzes, apart from 3 examination hours.

 You will be able to find more information about assessments, assignments and the timetable for exams in the course hand-out.